indexmod/indexmod-old/azerbaijan-fashion-week.md

 The international fashion project, featuring young local and international talents in a show focused on creating the opportunities for the talented designers.
 Organizer Fashion Consulting Group, the Fashion Week will be held twice in a year -- May and November.
 The event will take place in the famous symbol of Azerbaijan -- Fairmont Baku Flame Towers.
 Every season, Azerbaijan Fashion Week will be attended by foreign experts of fashion-industry, including buyers of the biggest fashion-retail networks and fashion boutiques, representatives of glossy local as well as international publications and PR agencies.

-## Lana Tigrana
+## Official representative in Ukraine

-Official representative Azerbaijan Fashion Week in Ukraine located in Kiev at Vul.
+Lana Tigrana is an official representative Azerbaijan Fashion Week in Ukraine.
+Lana Tigrana is located in Kiev at Vul.
 Volodimirska 47.

 ## See also